yiisoft/yii2/docs/guide/db-migrations.md

 how to accomplish various tasks using these tools.
 You may also get the usage of each tool via the help command `yii help migrate`.

-> Tip: migrations could affect not only database schema but adjust existing data to fit new schema, create RBAC hierarchy or clean up cache.
+> Tip: Migrations could affect not only database schema but adjust existing data to fit new schema, create RBAC hierarchy or clean up cache.

 > Note: When manipulating data using a migration you may find that using your [Active Record](db-active-record.md) classes